rrada/playground/controlserver/README.md

  * `server` is manager for many remotes
  * `remote`s are sending `ping` packets in defined interval and telling the server about own state

+Server
+ * is keeping track about all remotes that are sending ping
+ * periodically clean all remotes declared as 'stale'

 Remote states:
  * IDLE
  * WORKING